Logo

 We know it's a surprise to many, but at the federal level, unemployment benefits are considered part of your income, along with wages, salaries, bonuses, investment gains, etc.

-For those of you who opted to have taxes withheld on your unemployment benefits, you might be wondering, why you may still owe taxes on that income.
-As with many things related to taxes, it depends on a lot of factors, but basically the quick answer is, in many cases the amount that is withheld just doesn't cover the full amount you owe, especially if you had other forms of income in the year you collected unemployment.
+If you opted to have taxes withheld on your unemployment benefits, you might be wondering why you may still owe taxes on that income.
+As with many things related to taxes, it depends on a lot of factors, but in many cases the amount that is withheld just doesn't cover the full amount you owe, especially if you had other forms of income in the year you collected unemployment.

 State Shenanigans